Leica Q Typ 116 vs Sony RX1R

-The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were announced, respectively, in June 2015 and June 2013.
+The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and June 2013.
 Both the Q Typ 116 and the RX1R are fixed lens compact cameras that are equipped with a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R is notably smaller (29 percent) than the Leica Q Typ 116.
 Moreover, the RX1R is markedly lighter (25 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the RX1R are weather-sealed.